-Electric Bus Infrastructure Comes to Vancouver
+Electric Bus Infrastructure in Vancouver Charge Ahead

 In a groundbreaking move, Vancouver is paving the way for a cleaner, greener future in public transportation.
 Furthermore, the city’s ambitious electric bus project is not only transforming local transit but also setting a new standard for sustainable urban mobility across Canada.

-Pioneering Infrastructure
+Vancouver Charging Pioneering Infrastructure

 TransLink, Vancouver’s transit authority, is spearheading this innovative initiative.
 As a result, the city is witnessing the installation of cutting-edge overhead charging stations at key locations.
 Subsequently, these stations, set to be operational by late spring 2018, will power a fleet of electric buses, thus marking a significant milestone in the city’s commitment to reducing carbon emissions.